 Remembering Nemley Junior

 Djodjo arrived in December 2020 after being confiscated from a large regional trafficking network by authorities.
-He spent 3 days in a wooden box before arriving at Akatia.
-He was autistic and non-responsive.
+He spent 3 days in a wooden box before arriving at Akatia, which made him autistic and non-responsive.
 He then spent two weeks spending every moment with Sarah for him to bound and come out of his stupor.
 After two weeks he started engaging more with his keepers and we knew he was out of the woods.
 He is now the joker of the Ewampo group.

 Emma was confiscated from a cocoa farmer in March 2020 just outside of Agboville.
 She had a piece of a bullet in her neck when she arrived, which means she was likely on her mother's back when she was killed.
 Emma was quite shy when she first arrived but quickly came out of her shell.
 She spent 3 months in quarantine and gaining strength before moving to be with Hawa.

 Hawa came to Akatia in 2018 from a private zoo when she was about 18 months old.
 She was originally purchased from a trafficker and most likely originally came from Guinea.
 She was sick with worms and other health issues.
 After being nursed back to health, Hawa thrived, but was on her own for 1.5 years until Emma arrived.
 She is now the dominant chimp of the group at Ewampo.